mstocco/mariostoc.co/content/traininglog/20220116-ironman2022-32weeksout.md

 ### NOTES
 Total Time: **50 Minutes** &nbsp; Run: **9.0 km**

-Should is a bit sore from the jab but not quite as sore as I remember from the two shots last summer.
+Shoulder is a bit sore from the jab but not as sore as I remember from the shots last summer.

 I ran with Yauki and Vince this afternoon, so pace was higher for the bulk of the run.
 After the hill on _Lampson_, the group pace was around 5:30/km and I felt like I was working to match the other two.

 Like [last week](ironman2022-33weeksout?tue), from _Harbour Road_ the pace slowly crept up through to the _Selkirk Trestle_ and from there, the pace built again.
 <!---->
 A cyclist commented, "you guys are fast!" as she looked for room to pass the group.
 Another cyclist up the road was the last person I past before breaking into a 60m stride to finish at _Kelvin Road_ and an even 9 km for the day.

-#### RUN PACE CHART
+### RUN PACE CHART
 ![Run Paces](/assets/jpg/run-20220118.jpeg?v2)

+---

-#### GARMIN LT ESTIMATE - TRENDING UP
+### GARMIN LT ESTIMATE - TRENDING UP
 ![LT](/assets/jpg/lt-20220122.jpeg)
 <!---->
 ## WEDNESDAY JAN 19 🌧